Et'hem Bey Mosque: History

+With the clock tower seen here in a 19th century photograph by Pietro Marubi.

 Construction was started in 1791 or 1794 by Molla Bey and it was finished in 1819 or 1821 by his son Haxhi Ethem Bey, a great-grandson of Sulejman Pasha.

 At the time it was built it was part of complex buildings that compose the historical center of Tirana.
 In front of the mosque was the old Bazaar, in east the Sulejman Pasha Mosque, which was built in 1614 and destroyed during World War II, and in the north-west the Karapici mosque.

 During the totalitarianism of the Socialist People's Republic of Albania, the mosque was closed; it was declared a historical monument and underwent restorations in the late 1960s and early 1970s.
 On January 18, 1991, at the onset of the fall of communism in Albania, despite opposition from communist authorities, 10,000 people entered the mosque carrying flags.
 The event was a milestone in the rebirth of religious freedom in Albania.